Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Name your feelings – mentally, on a piece of paper, or with someone you feel safe with – as soon as you notice them.

-Give yourself space to feel and process them through journaling, talking with a friend, or simply allowing yourself to be sad in bed with Netflix for a couple hours.
+Give yourself space to feel and process them through journaling, talking to a friend, or simply allowing yourself to be sad in bed with Netflix for a couple hours.

 Your feelings are there to show you your emotional capacity and strength.

-To move through them they need to be felt completely, rather than rushed out.
+To move through them they need to be felt completely, rather than pushed down, rushed through, or skipped over.

 2. Communicate early.

-If you find yourself in a challenging situation and you know you need to say something, and you feel safe doing so, say it early on.
+If you find yourself in a challenging situation and know you need to say something, and you feel safe doing so, say it as early as you can.

-By communicating early you can have conscious discussions rather than heated blow-ups.
+By communicating early and staying focused on the current situation, you can have productive discussions rather than heated blow-ups.

 3. Support your nervous system.